 Topping and bottoming

 A bottom is someone who gives up control for a finite period of time (e.g. the length of a scene, a weekend, time ‘in the bedroom’, etc) and a specific set of activities.
 They are only submissive to the Dominant person (Top) in order to receive these activities and therefore the power exchange is incidental to the activities.
-The Top gives these activities to the bottom and when the scene is over, the power exchange ceases and everyone goes back to normal, making their own decisions and doing whatever they choose.
+The Top does these activities to the bottom (as the Top wishes) and when the scene is over, the power exchange ceases and everyone goes back to normal, making their own decisions and doing whatever they choose.

 Of course, because we are human beings and human beings do not fit nicely into any box without lopping off critical aspects of who we are, most people will find that they don’t fit perfectly into these definitions – they may be a lot of this and a little bit of that.
 I actually believe that D/s and Top/bottoming form two intersecting continuums or axis, forming a 2×2 matrix and most people will find themselves somewhere within one of the quadrants.
 (Com’on, you know us MBAs just love to explain life with a good matrix!!!!).
 For example, I am a Dominant, who also enjoys a bit of Topping with the right partner(s).